rubiojr/rubiojr.github.com/_posts/2013-02-06-understanding-the-swift-ring-ruby-edition.md

 **DISCLAIMER:** I'm not a Swift expert by any means.
 The information here is incomplete and may be inaccurate and/or wrong.
+There are some good articles at the end of this post written by some Swift core developers.
+Make sure you read them first.

 ## Intro